 Here`s a look at the fee chart for the SmarterBank Visa debit card:

 - $4.95 per month inactivity fee – all that`s needed to avoid this is to make one transaction of any type per month, so not a big deal if you`re using your account

 - $5.00 for a copy of your statement

 - $25.00 an hour for “research fee” if you request an account review

 All in all, the fees aren`t outrageous if you use your account carefully – keep it active, don`t use an out-of-network ATM, check your statement online and do your own “account research” when needed – but it`s the implication that getting 1% back will help you pay your debt down so much faster that sticks in my craw.
 Does spending money in order to pay off debt really make sense?
 Tempting young people with a debit card targeted right at them and telling them that the more they spend, the faster they pay off their loans is just downright irresponsible.

 Credit-Land.com`s Student Credit Card Education Initiative was created to help young people use credit responsibly and learn about credit cards.
 Credit cards can indeed be a wonderful way to earn rewards and make the most of your money, but a debit card offering 1% back toward your student loans is far from the best offer out there.

-Cards like the Discover More card, the American Express Blue Cash Everyday Card, and the Chase Freedom Visa offer higher amounts of cash back and better terms than these cards that are marketed to people trying to pay down student loan debt.
+Cards like the Discover More card (the offer has expired), the American Express Blue Cash Everyday Card, and the Chase Freedom Visa offer higher amounts of cash back and better terms than these cards that are marketed to people trying to pay down student loan debt.
 Consumers would do well to do their research and educate themselves and not fall for marketing pitches when they are searching for a credit or debit card.